 Political Science Program Policy on Plagiarism: Plagiarism is a serious academic crime and the Political Science Program has a strict, rigorous enforcement policy for students who commit plagiarism.
-In general, plagiarism is using another person's or artificially generated program's words, statistics, and/or ideas as if they were your own.
-Plagiarism, which is formally defined in the University Rules and Procedures section of this syllabus, can come in many forms, such as directly quoting a source without quotation marks, taking another student's work, directly quoting a source without giving a reference citation, paraphrasing a source without giving a reference citation and so forth.
+In general, plagiarism is using another person's words, statistics, and/or ideas as if they were your own.
+Plagiarism, which is formally defined in the University Rules and Procedures section of this syllabus, can come in many forms, such as directly quoting a source without quotation marks, directly quoting a source without giving a reference citation, paraphrasing a source without giving a reference citation and so forth.
 It is incumbent on students to seek help from the instructor or other University resources to avoid even the appearance of plagiarism in their work.
-If in doubt, CITE THE SOURCE!
-Any student caught committing ANY type of plagiarism in a Political Science course will receive one OR MORE of the following punishments, depending on the severity of the offense and in accordance with the Student Code of Conduct:

-- 1. Grade Penalty (an F for the assignment or for the course) in addition to cancellation of any extra credit points
+Any student caught committing ANY type of plagiarism in a Political Science course will receive one OR MORE of the following punishments, depending on the severity of the offense and in accordance with the Student Code of Conduct: 1.
+Grade Penalty (an F for the assignment and/or an F for the course);

 - 2. Letter of Reprimand

 - 3. Probation

 - 4. Suspension

 - 5. Dismissal from Academic Program

 - 6. Expulsion from the university.